 Estimates of the Tōhoku earthquake’s magnitude make it the most powerful known earthquake to hit Japan, and one of the five most powerful earthquakes in the world since modern record-keeping began in 1900.
 Japanese Prime Minister Naoto Kan said that ‘in the 65 years after the end of World War II, this is the toughest and the most difficult crisis for Japan.’
 The earthquake moved Honshu 2.4 m (7.9 ft) east and shifted the Earth on its axis by almost 10 cm (3.9 in).
 Early estimates placed insured losses from the earthquake alone at US$14.5 to $34.6 billion.

-Help us reach out to people by spreading the word at work and at home, as well as ‘liking’ us on Facebook or following our Twitter account.
-Amidst the confusion, we will provide a reliable and efficient venue for those willing to lend a hand.
-Also, if you know of specific charities or are involved with specific charities that are dealing with the crisis in Japan, send an e-mail to email@example.com with the name of the charity and its URL.
-We will review and incorporate as many charities as possible.
+If you know of specific charities or are involved with specific charities that are dealing with the crisis in Japan, send an e-mail to firstname.lastname@example.org with the name of the charity and its URL.

 Thank you once again for visiting.
 And thank you for joining us in bringing an end to Japan’s global crisis.